For parents of children and young people with additional needs

 Brighter Beginnings Early Years workshops

 These workshops are for children with additional needs aged between zero and five.
 If you are interested in finding out how to access support and meet other parents to share experiences then this programme is for you.
-Designed by Contact, the charity for families with disabled children, and parents, the group sessions cover different topics over 5 weeks.
+Designed by Contact, the charity for families with disabled children, and parents, the group sessions cover different topics over five weeks.
 These topics include:

 - getting help at school